soxueren/atsd/integration/alteryx/README.md

-- In case you haven't configured ODBC connection with ATSD before you need to follow instructions in [ODBC-JDBC Bridge](../odbc/README.md), and in order to complete the [Configure ODBC Data Source](../odbc/README.md#configure-odbc-data-source) step of thes instructions you can open the **ODBC Data Source Administrator** window by pressing **ODBC Admin** button in the **ODBC Connection** dialog.
+- In case you haven't configured ODBC connection with ATSD before you need to follow instructions in [ODBC-JDBC Bridge](../odbc/README.md), and in order to complete the [Configure ODBC Data Source](../odbc/README.md#configure-odbc-data-source) step of these instructions you can open the **ODBC Data Source Administrator** window by pressing **ODBC Admin** button in the **ODBC Connection** dialog.
 You will want to use the `tables` connection property in DSN URL set to some value.
 It allows you choose a table from the metrics list that satisfy some pattern.